npm/npm/doc/npm.md

 npm is a little package manager for the Node javascript library.

-See npm-help(1) for more details about specific commands.

-npm supports a very basic argument parser.
-For any of the settings in npm-config(1), you can set them explicitly for a single command by
-doing:

-    npm --key val <command>

-If you are a package maintainer, please investigate the documentation at npm-json(1), npm-publish(1), and npm-tag(1) sections first.
-See npm-folders(1) section to see how you can leverage npm's functionality for your own purposes.
+Run `npm help` for help.
+That's probably what you meant to do.

-## STATUS: beta
+## STATUS: Useful Beta

 The core functionality is there.
-You can publish, tag, and install.
-It handles dependencies relatively smartly.
+It works.

 Please use this software.
 It will cut you occasionally.
 Let me know when you find a rough edge, and I'll sand it down for you.

 I appreciate your sense of adventure.

-## Principles
+## PRINCIPLES

 Put the files where they need to be so that node can find them using the methods it already uses.